stevleibelt/php_script/README.md

 PHP_Script
 ==========

+This repository is dead and will be moved to [examples](https://github.com/stevleibelt/examples).

 php script tools

 This is my general php script and tool area.
 A lot of files are created to test something or to see how php works.